mariapacana/openhatch/opensource.md

  * Getting the 'big picture' can take 3-4 months!
  * Concentrate on making a small contribution right away.
 * Find a mentor, whether it's formal or informal.
+ * Where to find mentors?
+  * The most responsive person often becomes your mentor (informally)
+  * You can also go to OpenHatch and look for mentors there
+ * Why have a mentor?
   * They help you understand the codebase
   * Will defend your perspective to the other developers
 * Try to understand the team's culture / who the key people are.
  * Whose approval do you need before the patch is merged?

 ### Workshop